 1. User-Friendliness And Functionality

-Effective functionality is the most critical thing in a product.
+Effective functionality is the most critical thing in a mobile application design.
 If it doesn’t reliably do what it’s supposed to, you are bound to frustrate your users.
 And if it works in a way that isn’t intuitive or is difficult for users to understand, that’s not much use either.

-Every choice that you make when designing an app should be geared towards improving functionality and user-friendliness.
-However, bear in mind that improving functionality doesn't mean adding more functions; instead, it’s all about making sure that your app does what it does perfectly.
+Every choice that you make when designing mobile apps should be geared towards improving functionality and user-friendliness.
+However, bear in mind that improving functionality doesn't mean adding more functions when designing for mobile; instead, it’s all about making sure that your app does what it does perfectly.
 Consider doing extensive research before choosing to add more features to an app.
 Ask yourself if they are really necessary and how they will affect the overall user experience.

 2. Appearance And Behavior

-How an app looks has a massive impact on how users perceive it.
-A poorly designed app with an uninviting interface will usually be less popular than one with well-executed design, provided they have the exact same set of features.
+How a mobile app looks has a massive impact on how users perceive it.
+A poorly designed mobile app with an uninviting interface will usually be less popular than one with well-executed design, provided they have the exact same set of features.
 So, what makes an app pleasing to the eye?
 In general, a clean, simple layout with a harmonious color scheme.

 Another aspect of behavior to think about is feedback.
 When users take an action like tapping a button, they need to know immediately that the app has registered that action.
 Feedback can be anything from a sound, to a visual signal like the button briefly changing color, to haptic feedback from the device itself.
 The important thing is that users aren't left wondering whether the app registered their actions.